 Fixed Guitar Bridges

-The TE ‘Ashtray’ Bridge
+The Ashtray Bridge

-The TE bridge sits on a large plate with either 3 or 6 saddle configuration and pre-mounted bridge pickup.
-This is a fixed bridge and as a result no springs are used.
+The Ashtray bridge is synonymous with the Fender Telecaster and sits on a large plate with either 3 or 6 saddle configuration and pre-mounted bridge pickup.
+This is a fixed bridge and as a result, no springs are used.
 To dry fit simply screw the plate into place.
-The 3 saddle configuration isn’t ideal from an intonation perspective as the saddles cannot be adjusted individually (limited to two strings per saddle).
-Our kit guitars feature a 6 saddle configuration so this isn’t an issue.
+Screws are laid out beside the pickup allowing you to adjust the height of your pickups.

 When it comes time to fit the bridge, remember the adjustment screws are mounted to the front of the bridge and not the back as per most guitars.
 The reason for this is the sharp decline the strings take from the bridge to the tailpiece making it difficult to fit a screwdriver and adjust your intonation.

 The ST 6 saddle bridge

-This type of bridge features two front mounted screws to hold the bridge in place.
-The bridge is then attached to three coil springs that run through the body of the guitar allowing tension for playing using the tremolo bar.
+This type of bridge features either 6 (vintage) or two (modern) front mount screws to hold the bridge in place.
+The bridge is then attached to three coil springs that run through the body of the guitar allowing sufficient tension for playing using the tremolo bar.

 The saddles can be adjusted individually to correct intonation issues and can also be raised or lowered to adjust the guitar’s action.

-Floyd Rose Tremolo Bridge
+Floyd Rose Floating Tremolo